 A DVD-only scene.
 The Doctor has pushed Amy back into the TARDIS, and after a few failed attempts at kissing him again, it slowly dawns on her that he's really not going to shag her.
 She calls him out on being the absolute Master of the Mixed Message, and realizes that she's not the first pretty girl he ever took into space.
 She tricks the TARDIS into showing her pictures of all previous companions and smugly notes that yep, that's a whole lot of pretty young human girls.
 One of which is wearing a leather bikini.
 The Doctor is miffed at the TARDIS for not including the tin dog, and decides to end this by finding Rory and keeping him and Amy together.

 - Above the Influence: At the end, Amy really wants a shag from the Doctor.
 He refuses steadfastly.

 - Actor Allusion: When River is doing the medic thing for Amy, it is a shout-out to Alex Kingston's role in ER.

 - Almost Kiss: Amy slouches across the TARDIS console and giggles expectantly as the Doctor leans in towards her... and pointedly flicks a switch on the console.Amy: Typical bloke.
-The first thing he does is start fiddling with his motor.
+Straight to fixing his motor.

 - Apologetic Attacker: Angel Bob is very sorry that the angels are going to Kill All Humans.